 RINSE was designed with flexibility, extensibility, and scalability in mind.
 The architecture needed to be intellectually accessible for new developers so that it could be improved in a straightforward manner.
-It also needed to be able to scale to run on large hardware platforms, such as over 1000 clustered high performance microprocessors.
+It also needed to be able to scale to run on large hardware platforms, such as over 1000 clustered high performance machines.

 In addition to the implementation of patterns, other techniques were employed to achieve this quality attribute.
-First, the APIs were redesigned from DaSSFNet to be more user friendlyfor new developers.
+First, the APIs were redesigned from DaSSFNet to be friendlier to new developers.
 Imposing additional structure does create more overhead, but the benefits outweigh the small performance hit.
 Other changes improved performance though, such as reducing the number of SSF channels.
 There is also additional support for emulation.
 Real time interaction is facilitated by enabling interaction with the outside world.
 Despite all these changes from the earlier SSF application, iSSFNet maintains backwards compatibility with old DML network models still work.

 Bass, et. all, describe general tactics for modifiability.
-RINSE utilizes the "maintain semantic coherence," "anticipate expected changes," and "limit possible options" tactics to achieve modifiability.
-[2, p.
-107] "Semantic coherence refers to the relationships among responsibilities in a module...
-The tactic of anticipating expected changes does not concern itself with coherence of a modules responsibilities but rather minimizes the effects of the changes."
-[2, pp. 106-107] In many ways, the SSF class of systems can be seen as a product line architecture.
+RINSE utilizes the "maintain semantic coherence," anticipate expected changes," and "limit possible options" tactics to achieve modifiability.
+"Semantic coherence refers to the relationships among responsibilities in a module....The tactic of anticipating expected changes does not concern itself with coherence of a modules responsibilities but rather minimizes the effects of the changes."
+[9] In many ways, the SSF class of systems can be seen as a product line architecture.
 "Modifications, especially within a product line, may be far ranging and hence affect many modules.
 Restricting the possible options will reduce the effect of these modifications."
-[2, p.
-107]
+[9]